DirkyJerky/CS400-Project2/src/data/README.md

 - Data Wrangler is also responsible for code that runs on app initiation and populates the initial RB Tree with tweets based on active filters

-- All .jar dependencies in /dependencies/ need to be added to the classpath for the API client to work properly.
+- All .jar dependencies in /jar_dependencies/ need to be added to the classpath for the API client to work properly.

+### Usage
+- The core interface for data's code is: TwitterDataAccessInterface.java
+- This interface is implemented by /api/TwitterAPIService.java

+This interface can be implemented with `TwitterDataAccessInterface interface = new TwitterAPIService();`

+- /resources/ contains the Java Objects used in for the API Client: Tweet.java, TwitterUser.java, TweetFilteringRule.java

 ### Endpoints and References